 Any patient attending A&E can bring someone for support.
 Please note, if the department becomes crowded and unsafe, the supporter may be asked to leave.

-From 7 June 2022, staff and visitors no longer need to wear face masks in all non-clinical areas of Gateshead Health NHS Foundation Trust, unless it is their personal preference to do so.
+Staff and visitors no longer need to wear face masks in all non-clinical areas of Gateshead Health NHS Foundation Trust, unless it is their preference to do so.

 The change has been made in line with national guidance about the mandated use of masks in healthcare settings.

-However, visitors will still be asked to continue to wear face masks in many ‘higher risk’ clinical areas – such as critical care, cancer wards and older people’s medicine – to help ensure we protect our more vulnerable patients or in wards where patients may be infectious.
+However, visitors will still be asked to continue to wear face masks in many ‘higher risk’ clinical areas – such as critical care and cancer wards – to help ensure we protect our more vulnerable patients or in wards where patients may be infectious.
+We respectfully ask that you do not visit when you have any respiratory symptoms such as a cough or runny nose.

 Please speak to the ward you are visiting if you are unsure whether you need to wear a mask.

-Visitors and those accompanying patients to outpatient appointments or the emergency department no longer have to wear a face mask but masks will continue to be available for those who want them.
+Visitors and those accompanying patients to outpatient appointments or the emergency department no longer have to wear a face mask; masks will continue to be available for those who want them.

 It’s essential that visitors continue to wash or gel their hands when entering ward areas for example as this helps to reduce the risk of infection.